Older couple walking hand in hand on a city street, black and white

 Decadesmore,well-lived.

-It's not too late, and it doesn't take a heroic intervention.
+It is not too late.
+And it does not take a heroic intervention.
 Steady, well-chosen changes move the trajectory more than anything else.

 01